waxlight/hello-world/README.md

 My first repository

 Hello!
 This is my first commit. i'm novice codder.
 I like to code on Java, Python, Pascal, C++.
-Also i like to create web sites.
-Ggg
+Also i like to create web sites